 The “Ndunderi” is a kind of gnocchi originating from the town of Minori and considered one of the oldest pasta in the world.
 The original recipes of the “ndunderi” probably date back to Roman times and were made with spelled flour and rennet; today, on the other hand, we prefer to mix them with fresh ricotta cheese and season them with just a fresh tomato sauce.

 Scialatielli allo Scoglio

 In the typical restaurants of the coast, it is also a must to eat a Scialatielli allo Scoglio, one of the typical dishes of the Amalfi Coast.
 Shorter than spaghetti, they are irregular in shape and blend perfectly with the fish sauce.

-Ricotta cheese is also found in numerous recipes from Campania and can also be enjoyed only accompanied by a simple slice of bread and a little extra virgin olive oil.
-In the mountains around Positano, the herds graze in a semi-wild way and excellent ricotta cheese is produced from the milk.
+Ricotta cheese is also found in numerous recipes from Campania and can be enjoyed only by a simple slice of bread and a little extra virgin olive oil.
+In the mountains around Positano, the herds graze semi-wildly, and excellent ricotta cheese is produced from the milk.

 Cooking Classes in Positano

 During a stay in Positano, a local cooking lesson is an experience to try.
 Numerous restaurants offer this unique experience.
 You can also learn how to make the real Limoncello.